How to Meet Credit Card Minimum Spend

 Gas and Other Car Maintenance Bills

 Even though we only have two drivers in our family, we still spend a lot on fuel.
 We also pay for oil changes, parking at the airport, detailing our cars, tires, car registration, and repairs.
-When you are trying to meet the minimum spend on your credit card, it may be the time to stop getting those tires you know you need.
+When you are trying to meet the minimum spend on your credit card, it may be the time to get those new tires you know you need.

 Memberships and Subscriptions

 Do you belong to a gym?
 Do you use Netflix?
 Do you belong to Amazon Prime?
-All of our memberships and subscriptions need to be paid by credit card.
-It may be a bit of a hassle to change out all of our payments to whatever credit card you trying to meet the minimum spend on, but it feels totally worth it when you are sitting on that plane traveling to your free vacation!
+All of your memberships and subscriptions can be paid by credit card.
+It may be a bit of a hassle to change out all of your payments to whatever credit card you are trying to meet the minimum spend on, but it feels totally worth it when you are sitting on that plane traveling on your free vacation!

 Medical Expenses